There’s nothing even remotely fun about being broke and living paycheck to paycheck. I know that from experience.

-Once we came to this realization, we went through our house and sold every single item that we didn’t need.
+We seriously went through our house and sold every single item that we didn’t need.

 It gave us the sense that we could pay off our $61k worth of debt and we wanted more of that feeling.

-The Debt Snowball
+The Debt Hybrid Method